kopecmartin/carRegisterOnBlockchain/README.md

 #### Miners
-Only the blockchain itself would be public, however, miners will stay private.
+Only the blockchain itself would be public, however, miners would stay private.
 The miners are government servers and servers provided by users of type 2.
 To motivate these users to provide a server for mining they would pay less fees for running their business.

-Miners are private, so the network should be secured from 51% attack and users of the network will still have a trust in it, because it is used widely in EU, so even if a user doesn't trust to government of the country he lives in, he believes in the date in the blockchain because they were validated by all countries and all users of type 2 - therefore it's very unlikely to temper with the data, because it's unlikely that all miners would reach a consensus to do so.
+Miners are private, so the network should be secured from 51% attack and users of the network will still have a trust in it, because it is used widely in EU, so even if users don't trust the government of the country they live in, they believe in the data in the blockchain because it was validated by all countries and all users of type 2 - therefore it's very unlikely to temper with the data, because it's unlikely that all miners would reach a consensus to do so.